-(4) The Minister may delegate his powers under this section to any person, subject to such conditions as he may think fit to impose.
+- (4) The Minister may delegate his powers under this section to any person, subject to such conditions as he may think fit to impose. - (5) In this section, "maintenance order" has the same meaning as in section 17(4).

 Requirements for valid marriage